sdc-china/IDA-doc/_posts/2018-01-15-keter-package.md

 **Notes**

-If you want to use db2 as Keter database,you can uncomment DB2 property configuration and comment mysql property configuration.
+If you want to use DB2 as Keter database, you can uncomment DB2 property configuration and comment MySQL property configuration.

+![][db2config]

+[db2config]: ../images/install/db2configuration.png